buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcColumn.md

 ## Attributes

 ### PredefinedType
 Predefined generic type for a column that is specified in an enumeration.
-There may be a property set given specificly for the predefined types.
+There may be a property set given specifically for the predefined types.
 > NOTE&nbsp; The _PredefinedType_ shall only be used, if no _IfcColumnType_ is assigned, providing its own _IfcColumnType.PredefinedType_.

 { .change-ifc2x4}